dfangshuo/Go-MeetMe/README.md

 # 'Go'-ing forth
 *by Fang*

-A central repository for my projects and mini-projects written in Go
+A RESTful API backend for MeetMe, written in Go.